dart-archive/sdk/tool.md

 ## Debugging

-Fletch also supports debugging.
+Dartino also supports debugging.
 Let's try to debug the Knight Rider sample.
 Start by running the following command in your terminal:

 ~~~